Simply put, brand awareness is the degree of a brand’s consciousness in the minds of its target customers.

 Add videos to your brand awareness strategy.

-Video consumption is getting bigger by the day; one study from Cisco says video will represent a whopping 80% of all Internet traffic by 2019.
+Video consumption is getting bigger by the day; one study from Cisco says marketing videos will represent a whopping 80% of all Internet traffic by 2019.
 So it makes sense consider videos as a via brand awareness tactic.

 And here at Taboola, we help you reach more of your target audiences by placing your branded videos on their favorite publications.
 AM:PM, for example, got really impressing results using our video distribution service last summer—the completion rate for their branded videos was impressive.